eventflow/Documentation/Documentation/GettingStarted.rst

-We have applied the ``[EventVersion("example", 1)]`` to our event, marking it as the ``example`` event version ``1``, which directly corresponds to the ``event_name`` and ``event_version`` from the meta data store along side the event mentioned.
-The information is used by EventFlow to tie name and version to a specific .NET type.
+We have applied the ``[EventVersion("example", 1)]`` to our event, marking it as the ``example`` event version ``1``, which directly corresponds to the ``event_name`` and ``event_version`` from the metadata store along side the event mentioned.
+The information is used by EventFlow to tie the name and version to a specific .NET type.

 ..
 IMPORTANT::
     Even though the using the ``EventVersion`` attribute is optional, it is **highly recommended**.
-EventFlow will infer the information if it isn't provided and thus making it vulnerable to type renames among other things.
+EventFlow will infer the information if it isn't provided, thus making it vulnerable to type renames among other things.

 ..
 IMPORTANT::
     Once you have aggregates in your production environment that have emitted